 High-Asset Divorce & Property Division

-We are also cognizant of the complex tax issues that arise during divorce.
-Our connections with reputable tax advisers, financial planners, and certified public accountants give us the ability to help you address all aspects of property division.
-Even with mediation, it is vital that you have an informed legal advocate on your side to help you make sound decisions.
+We understand the complex tax issues that arise during divorce.
+Our connections with reputable tax advisers, financial planners, and certified public accountants allow us to help you address all aspects of property division.
+Even with mediation, it's vital to have an informed legal advocate on your side to help you make sound decisions.

-It is essential that you have a Pleasanton family law attorney with professional insight into the divorce laws, as well as the special considerations of high-earners, entrepreneurs, and others with substantial assets to protect.
+It's essential that you have a Bay Area family law attorney with insight into California divorce laws and the special considerations facing high earners, entrepreneurs, and others with substantial assets to protect.

-At Ross Family Law, one of our greatest strengths is our ability to handle high-asset divorce cases as well as the contentious financial matters that can come with them.
-We work to not only safeguard your interests, but also to reduce your tax liability and ensure that all of your assets and properties remain under your control.
+At Ross Family Law, P.C., one of our greatest strengths is our ability to handle high-asset divorce cases and the contentious financial matters that can come with them.
+We work to safeguard your interests, reduce your tax exposure where possible, and seek to keep your most important assets within your control.

 Personalized Legal Support for Your Divorce Journey

-The difference between our boutique firm and many other firms is that we do not pass you off to inexperienced interns or paralegals.
-You will work with our attorneys one-on-one, to discuss your concerns and draw up a plan for achieving your personal goals.
+The difference between our boutique firm and many larger practices is that we don't pass you off to inexperienced interns or paralegals.
+You work one-on-one with our attorneys to discuss your concerns and develop a strategy for achieving your personal and financial goals.

 Get in Touch